chelahcynthia/my-notes-app/my-notes-app/README.md

 By: Cynthia Chelangat
 ## Description
 This app allows users to write notes wherever they are and they can delete it at any time.
 The user can also search for a specific note.How cool! less stress, more notes!
+Also, one can switch to dark mode or bright mode according to their preference.The dates are upto date too!

 This project was bootstrapped with Create React App.